Singer/songwriter and Blockchain advocate Tatiana Moroz has an enthusiasm for Bitcoin that is infectious.

 All truly great ideas invite competition, and simply being first is no protection of the long-term value of any one enterprise.
 As more and more of the world begins to recognize that blockchain technology is one of the great innovations of the 21st century—right alongside self-driving cars and the propagation of the internet itself—dozens of useful competing platforms are destined to crop up, and perhaps drive down the price of a Bitcoin.

 But I could be wrong.
 And for now, the open-source Bitcoin platform is the key player on the block, with its price doubling last year, making it stand out as the best-performing currency in the world in both 2015 and 2016, handily beating out the dollar, euro, ruble, yen, yuan—even gold and silver, which had a similarly dramatic run up last year, though on a smaller scale.

 Skeptical as I may be, I’m credulous enough to have at least some “BTC” myself, and am currently the proud owner of two (count ’em, two) Bitcoin through a Coinbase account—easily the most mainstream and widely-trusted of the blockchain banks.
-(Yes, that’s a referral link that will get you some free Bitcoin if you want to try it out yourself.
-No, I’m not ashamed.)
+(Yes that is a referral link.
+No, I am not ashamed.)